TrellixVulnTeam/swahilipython_SCMU/Doc/library/code.rst

 .. class:: InteractiveInterpreter(locals=None)

-   This class deals with parsing and interpreter state (the user's namespace); it does not deal with input buffering or prompting or input file naming (the filename is always passed in explicitly).
+   This kundi deals with parsing and interpreter state (the user's namespace); it does not deal with input buffering or prompting or input file naming (the filename is always passed in explicitly).
 The optional *locals* argument specifies the dictionary in which code will be executed; it defaults to a newly